hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/CUnitexample.md

     }
  </code></pre>

- The test function will be as follows:
+ The test function to assert the validation will be as follows:

     <pre><code>  void test_maxi(void)
     {